-The EDI uses the 10th percentile for vulnerability in a domain because it captures all the children who are struggling, even those whose struggles may not be apparent.
+Below are graphs of the percentages of children vulnerable in each domain, and of children vulnerable in one or more, or two or more domains in all of Nova Scotia.
 "Vulnerable" describes the children who score below the 10th percentile cut-off of the Nova Scotia Baseline population on any of the five domains.
-Higher vulnerability indicates that a greater percentage of children are struggling in comparison to the Nova Scotia data.
-As a comparison we have included the results from all three cycles for Nova Scotia on the next page.
-This will allow you to compare your site's results to those for the entire province.
+Higher vulnerability indicates that a greater percentage of children are struggling in comparison to the Nova Scotia Baseline data.